nesdoug/SPEZ/Readme.txt

-SPEZ - SNES Sprite Editor ver 1.3
+SPEZ - SNES Sprite Editor ver 2.0
-June 11, 2020
+Oct 27, 2021
 .NET 4.5.2 (works with MONO on non-Windows systems) For SNES game development.
 Freeware by Doug Fraker

 The MIT License (MIT)

+This app is for generating, editing, and arranging SNES tiles for use as Sprites.

 version history